Before Intravenous Anesthesia SedatioN

 IMPORTANT INSTRUCTIONS REGARDING YOUR I.V.
 ANESTHESIA

-- Do not eat/drink any food or liquids after midnight.
+- Do not eat/drink any food or liquids eight (8) hours prior to your appointment time.
 This includes water.
 However, it is important that you take any regular medications (high blood pressure, antibiotics, etc.) or any pre-medication prescription that we have prescribed, with a small sip of water.

 - You MUST have an adult accompany you to the appointment, wait for you during the procedure, and drive you home.